vvbueno/inholland_hadoop/README.md

 ### In your Hadoop ecosystem:

-•	Make sure to have Python >2 installed
+•	Make sure to have Python >2 installed <br />
-•	Make sure to have PIP for installing Python packages: yum install python-pip
+•	Make sure to have PIP for installing Python packages: yum install python-pip <br />
-•	Make sure to have MrJob installed: pip install mrjob=0.5.11
+•	Make sure to have MrJob installed: pip install mrjob=0.5.11 <br />

 ### Download the movielens data file: